4or0/Updated-Incocknito-Pasted-Edition/README.md

-# BetterIncognito
+# Updated-Incocknito-Pasted-Edition

-This is the official and latest source code of **BetterIncognito**.
+This is the official and latest source code of **Updated-Incocknito-Pasted-Edition**.
 This Is A Better Version Off https://github.com/Incognito-Roblox/Incognito/ And Is More Skidded Because Its Updated

 ## Disclaimer
 Please note that the version of the software provided here was unfinished at the time.
 As such, it does not have many functions yet.

 > [!WARNING]
 > We Are Working On The Functions Only The Injection And Simple Execution Works Of Now, and users should proceed with caution.
 > [!CAUTION]
 > **We are not liable for any damages caused or any consequences such as bans that may result from using this software.
 Users should proceed at their own risk.**